The ELMS 4 Hours of Monza opens two weekends of Endurance races in the Temple of Speed

 Between history and art: cycling in the historic center of Monza

-The historic center of Monza is an elegant lounge, a treasure chest that holds pearls of beauty such as the Duomo of Monza with its Museum of Treasures , the Teodolinda Tower or the numerous and suggestive churches .
+The The historic centre of Monza is an elegant living room, a treasure chest that holds pearls of beauty such as the Monza Cathedral with its Museum of Treasures , the Teodolinda Tower or the numerous and evocative churches .
 Everything is gathered in a small square of a few square kilometers, almost flat.
 An ideal situation to try cycling tourists and visit the monuments and places of interest by cycling.
-Among other things, cycling makes you hungry and you will have an excuse to taste the specialties of Brianza cuisine .
+By the way, pedaling makes you hungry and you will have an excuse to taste the specialities of Brianza cuisine .

 Read also: What to do in Monza and What to see in Monza